 With that said, pressure sensitivity and pen tracking on Huion is actually better due to its faster response time of 14ms compared to 22ms on Cintiq 22.

 The final blow comes in the form of a price tag.

 Even though both the table comes with a screen size with the same resolution but the difference in their price tag is pretty steep.
 The Huion kamvas 22 and even the Kamvas 22 Pro costs considerably lower than the Wacom Cintiq 22.

-Overall if you are looking for a good drawing tablet which gives you top of the line features without burning a big hole in your pockets the Huion Kamvas 22 Plus is a perfect choice.
+Overall if you are looking for a good drawing tablet that gives you top-of-the-line features without burning a big hole in your pockets the Huion Kamvas 22 Plus is a perfect choice.

 The Huion Kamvas 22 is also a great choice for budget-conscious artists.